-The estimated fair values of accounts receivable, contract assets, accounts payable, accrued expenses, and indebtedness with unrelated parties approximate their carrying amounts due to the relatively short maturity or time to maturity of these instruments.
-Notes payable with related parties may not be arms-length transactions and therefore, may not reflect fair value.
+The estimated fair values of accounts receivable, contract assets, accounts payable and accrued expenses approximate their carrying amounts due to the relatively short maturity or time to maturity of these instruments.
+Notes payable with related parties may not be arms-length transactions and therefore may not reflect fair value.
 The estimated fair value of the Debentures approximates their carrying amount due to their recent issuance.